 • Visual Arts

-• Commercial printing, advertising, marketing does NOT qualify
+*Commercial printing, advertising, marketing DO NOT qualify

 “SHOW YOUR CREATIVITY” – VIDEO EXAMPLE REQUIRED

-1. VIDEO (Required):
+1. VIDEO (Required)

 • Maximum NO MORE than two minutes (more than two minutes will be disqualified).